romankuchin/ica0002-2025/08-logging/README.md

 ## Task 2: Install Promtail

-Install it to all VMs (same docs as in task 1).
+Install it to all VMs in init role(same docs as in task 1).
 Files to track:

   - /var/log/syslog